 I contacted Violets sister in the States so I could make suggestions without intruding and at Violets request arranged a photographer to take photos of Violet and Raymond, wet nursing the photographers baby so she could go to Violet, the juxtaposition of feeding one baby, so his mother could photograph another, who had not stayed, was constantly with me.

-I didn't always get it right, I don't think there is a right.
-So many people wanted to help, the love surrounding Violet was drowning me, my local Doula UK colleagues supported me – I am so thankful to have such a wonderful, supportive network, but everyone was so shocked, being a small tight nit community, is both a blessing and a curse at times.
+I didn’t always get it right, I don’t think there is a right.
+So many people wanted to help, the love surrounding Violet was drowning me, my local Doula UK colleagues in the Welsh Doula Network supported me – I am so thankful to have such a wonderful, supportive community, but everyone was so shocked, being a small, tight nit community, is both a blessing and a curse at times.

 Eventually someone suggested I contacted my mentor, I was attracted to Michelle Every as a mentor because of her work with the darker sides of pregnancy, with loss, and she provided a listening ear and support and I knew there and then I had made the right choice of mentor for me.

 I decided to stop responding to so many messages and allocated myself set times to try to return to the present and my family.
 Violet and Raymond were never far from my mind, but I needed to bring myself back into my own world.